Samsung Galaxy Wi-Fi Keeps Disconnecting: 8 Quick Fixes

 Run one test before changing anything else.
 These fixes are all for your own Galaxy phone, so connect it to a different network, like a friend’s Wi-Fi or a hotspot, and use it for a few minutes.
 Stays connected there?
 Your phone is fine, and your home router is the suspect.

 Band choice decides a lot.
 Some Galaxy models hold 2.4 GHz more steadily at range, while others prefer 5 GHz up close.
-When we tried both bands on the same router, splitting the 2.4 GHz and 5 GHz networks into separate names let us lock the phone onto the steadier one.
+If one band is unstable, splitting the 2.4 GHz and 5 GHz networks into separate names lets you choose the steadier one.
 Log into your router, give each band its own name, and join the one that holds.

 Interference does the rest.
 Microwaves, cordless phones, and thick walls all chip away at a 2.4 GHz signal, so move closer to the router while you test.